alexa/alexa-auto-sdk/samples/android/README.md

 See [Register for Login With Amazon](http://alexa.design/dev-lwa-register) for more details about registering with LWA.

+### Enable Google Maps for Navigation view ( Optional )

+In order to view Google Map locations on navigation requests via the sample app, you must input your own Google Maps API key.

+1. Read about how to get the API key in the [Google Maps Documentation](https://developers.google.com/maps/documentation/android-sdk/signup).
+2. Put the API key into the AndroidManifest.xml under the value section of the meta data tag "com.google.android.geo.API_KEY".

 ### Debugging notes

 #### Debugging the app